stevenfojas670/JavaScript/README.md

 # **JavaScript Project Based Learning**

-This is my JavaScript project repository.
-I'll be creating JavaScript project here for practice.
-I'm trying out some Project Based Learning and you'll be able to track each project as I go on.
+Welcome to my JavaScript PBL repository.
+I will be working on my JavaScript skills through Project Based Learning.

+Here is what I have planned to create so far:
+1. **Weather App**
+2. **Personal Website**
+3. **Basic Stock App**